XingMXTeam/maoxunxing.com/content/posts/code-computer/index.md

 1010 (-6) 0110 (6)
 1001 (-7) 0111 (7)

-The range is [-7, 7] 1000 is not represented and would just be -8 so it ends up being [-8, 7] The sign bit is involved, but the result is as expected
-Complement representation of -8: 1000 (original) -> inverted 0111 -> add one 1000

-**Why does the complement code need to be inverted + 1?**
-The 4-bit binary complement code represents.
-0000 (-0) 0000 (0)
-1111 (-1) 0001 (1)
-1110 (-2) 0010 (2)
-...       ...
-1011 (-5) 0101 (5)
-1010 (-6) 0110 (6)
-1001 (-7) 0111 (7)

-After +1, the 0-bit representation is consistent and the sign bit is involved in the operation just as expected
+After +1, the 0-bit representation is consistent and the sign bit is involved in the operation just as expected -->

-**Why do decimals have precision problems?**
+**Why do decimals have precision problems? **

+> In some languages, 0.1 + 0.2 will never equal 0.3 Why?

+As a simple example.
-Because binary decimals can only be represented by a fixed combination of digits, e.g. 0.2 cannot be represented precisely in binary combinations
+Because binary decimals can only be represented precisely with fixed combinations of numbers, such as 0.2, and cannot be represented precisely with binary combinations

 ### Text encoding

-**Concept**.
+> After encoding numbers, does the text have to be encoded as well?

+Encoding is mainly achieved through, for example, code tables, that is, the correspondence between characters and numbers.

-Code list (character set): correspondence between characters and numbers (interface) Character encoding: concrete implementation
+Code table (character set): Correspondence between characters and numbers (interface) Character encoding: specific implementation
-Code points: each number in the table (may consist of one or more code elements)
+Code point: each number in the table (may consist of one or more code elements)

-**track of development**.
+**Development track**.
-ASCII (English and special characters) : 7 bits in a byte -> EASCII character set : ISO 8859-1 -> GB2312 -> GBK : GBK encoding (Chinese characters) -> GB18030 -> Unicode character set : general unicode encoding means UTF-16 encoding Variable-length encoding, 2-byte code element, byte order problem, UTF-8 is variable-length encoding -8 is variable length encoding single byte code element no byte order problem
+ASCII (English and special characters) : 7 bits in a byte -> EASCII character set : ISO 8859-1 -> GB2312 -> GBK : GBK code (Chinese characters) -> GB18030 -> Unicode character set : general unicode encoding refers to UTF-16 encoding Variable-length encoding, 2-byte code element, with byte order problems, UTF -8 is variable length encoding single byte code element no byte order problem

-Initialisation -> localisation (GB for GB) -> internationalisation -> efficiency
+Initialization -> localization (GB means national standard) -> internationalization -> efficiency

 ### Multimedia encoding

-Audio: representation of a limited number of samples collected in a given time.
-Sampling rate is related to the frequency of the analogue signal, 40,000 samples per second Encoding method AAC
+Audio: A limited number of samples are collected in a given time.
+Sampling rate is related to the analog signal frequency, 40,000 samples per second Encoding method AAC
-Image: raster map (resolution: number of pixels per unit area, colour depth: number of pixel bits) / vector map (mathematical formula to calculate pixel distribution)
+Image: raster map (resolution: number of pixels per unit area, color depth: number of pixel bits) / vector map (mathematical formula for pixel distribution)
-Video: Frames Composed of pictures, multiple frames form a video stream.
+Video: frames Composed of pictures, multiple frames constitute the video stream.
 Encoding methods MPEG-1, MPEG-2, MPEG-4, H.264, H.265

-## Nature of the operation
+## The nature of operations

+> With encoding, how does a computer implement computation?
+Why are memory sticks and chips expensive?

 ### Concepts

-The logical operations of with, or, non, and iso-or
+With, or, non, and iso-or in logical operations

-The above logical operations can be realised by means of logic simulation.
-The input is a switch and the output is usually an LED (coloured light).
-The chip generally implements logic operations, such as the 7486 (iso-or gate) chip, which will expose some pins out, such as one to power, one to ground, others to input, indicating output, etc
+The above logical operations can be realized by logic simulation.
+The input is a switch, and the output is usually an LED (a light with color).
+The chip is generally to achieve the logic operation, such as 7486 (heterogeneous or gate) chip, will expose some pins out, such as a connection to power, a ground, other connection to the input, said the output, etc

-### Half adder: disregarding the feed, unit
+### half adder: do not consider the input, the unit

 Cout = X * Y
 S = X ⊕ Y

-### Full adder: taking into account rounding, units
+### Full adder: takes into account rounding, units

 ```
 S = X ⊕ Y ⊕ Cin